 perhaps we can build one in your home town.
 Call us anytime.

 The closer we go,the higher the glow.

-“How would you like create your extreme projections for some of the best riders in the world?”
-That was the phone call we got fron Red Bull HQ, and OFF THE PLANET was born.
+“How would you like to create your extreme projections for some of the best riders in the world?”
+That was the phonecall we got from Red Bull HQ, and OFF THE PLANET was born.

-We first turned our projectors onto snow about three years ago at our local snowfields in Australia (yes we have a little snow).
-Carving the slopes by day and lighting the ice by night, transforming snow into otherworldly forms.
-It seemed like an obvious direction when snowboarding and art are
+We first turned our projectors onto snow about three years ago at our local Australian snowfields (yes, we have a little snow).
+Carving the slopes by day and lighting the ice by night, we transformed snow into otherworldly forms.
+It's an obvious direction when snowboarding and art are in your blood.

-Our proprietary software allows us to map 3d visuals onto the snowyterrain, the whole site now looks like you’ve landed in a scene from Tron.
-Riders are tracked via an infrared camera as they’re flying through the air - bam millions of particles are born.
+Our proprietary software allows us to map 3D visuals onto the snowy terrain and the whole site now looks like you’ve landed in a scene from Tron.
+Riders are tracked via an infrared camera as they’re flying through the air - bam.
+Millions of particles are born.

 3D Mapping onto a sea of giant gramaphones.
 The Forum Theatre in Melbourne hosts an exploration into the zone where the audible and visual collide, merging the stereo field with the full colour spectrum for a dazzling multimedia adventure.